martimy/clab_cvx_dcn/README.md

 # Using SuzieQ

 SuzieQ is an agentless open-source application that collects, normalizes, and stores timestamped network information from multiple vendors.
 A network engineer can then use the information to verify the health of the network or identify issues quickly.

 SuzieQ is a Python module/application that consists of three parts, a poller, a CLI interface, and a GUI interface.
 To learn more about SuzieQ, you can refer to these links:

-SuzieQ is also packged as a Docker container, which we will use in this lab to get a quick look into the capabilities.
+SuzieQ is also packaged as a Docker container, which we will use in this lab to get a quick look into the capabilities.

 To use SuzieQ, make sure that the clab is running as above, then use the following commands to start SuzieQ.
 The Docker command attaches the container to the clab network and exposes port 8501 for the GUI.

 ```
 SQPATH=/path/to/suzieq